 - Influencing their buying decisions and getting sales

-- Keeping relationship, build brand loyalty, and engage brand advocacy
+- Keeping relationships, building brand loyalty, and engaging brand advocacy

-In this article we discuss how different brands successfully apply social commerce tactics in pursuing all three objectives: create awareness, influence buying decisions, and building customer loyalty.
+In this article we discuss how different brands successfully apply social commerce tactics in pursuing all three objectives: create awareness, influence buying decisions, and build customer loyalty.

 Social Commerce Trends